Reviewed by: Brandon Brown

 The value of your home appraisal is determined by a wide range of factors, each of which carry different weight when evaluating your home.
 Some of these are things you can potentially change, while others remain more static.

-One of the most important factors also happens to be the one you can’t really control.
+One of the most important factors appraisers take into account during the home appraisal process also happens to be the one you can’t really control.
 The location of your home, specifically the neighborhood, can dictate the appraisal value of your home more than most other factors.
-Some neighborhoods naturally hold greater appeal than others, which also make the homes in that area more desirable and, thus, more expensive.
+Some neighborhoods naturally hold greater appeal than others, which also makes the homes in that area more desirable and, thus, more expensive.
 A neighborhood’s value itself comes down to all kinds of factors, including:

 - Crime rate